e-paj/Time-Series-Project/README.md

 * Also, I was told to be more precise about how I got my model in the end.

 ## What I am currently doing:
 * Currently working on the Jpop data.
-Trying to see which model would be suit it.
+Trying to see which model would suit it.